-The Department does not have jurisdiction over the administration of the courts, nor can the Department render legal advice.
-This publication is based on existing New Jersey statutes, regulations, and court cases that concern landlord-tenant relations; however, this publication is not a complete summary of all laws, regulations, and court cases that concern landlord-tenant relations in New Jersey.
-Any person who plans to initiate a legal action resulting from a landlord-tenant dispute may wish to consult the appropriate enforcing agency, a county legal services agency, private counsel, or an owner's, tenant's, or mobile home organization.
-A list of additional agencies and organizations that may be available to provide assistance is located in the appendix section of this publication.
-Please be advised that this guide may be amended by the Department as required, and will be posted on the Department's website accordingly.
+The statement is based on existing State laws, regulations and court cases.
+Its purpose is for information and reference only, not for legal advice.
+It is not a complete summary of all laws and court decisions that concern landlord-tenant relations.
+Any person who plans to take a legal action in a landlord-tenant dispute may wish to consult the appropriate enforcing agency, a county legal services agency, a private attorney, or an owners', tenants', or mobile home organization (see back of booklet for address and telephone listings).